kimoppalfens/kimoppalfens.github.io/_posts/2016-11-16-MVP Summit Hackathon edition 2016 - Part 3.md

 1. The implicit uninstall team
 2. The MS Graph team

 So, my team eventually came in 3rd, but from the looks of it we'll all be winners if this podium makes it into a build in the (very) near future.
+The *genesis* team can call themselves **2nd MVP Hackathon Summit Grand Champion** for the rest of the year.